How To Easily Attach Crampons To Hiking Boots

 Personally, I use a pair of rigid B2 mountaineering boots.

-They also work well with my strap-on crampons but can also be used with step-in crampons too.
 When choosing a boot, it’s important to select the right grade based on your specific needs to ensure a safe and enjoyable experience on the trail.
+You won’t always need the highest grade, but we will get to that in a minute.

 Crampons Grading System